-- 4.197 Where parking is provided the Council will encourage facilities which support ultra- low emission vehicles (ULEVs motor vehicles that emit extremely low levels of motor vehicle emissions compared to other vehicles) and plug in vehicles (motor vehicles that can be recharged from an external source of electricity).
+- 4.191 Where parking is provided the Council will encourage facilities which support ultra- low emission vehicles (ULEVs motor vehicles that emit extremely low levels of motor vehicle emissions compared to other vehicles) and plug in vehicles (motor vehicles that can be recharged from an external source of electricity).
 These can make a significant contribution to reducing the UKs greenhouse emissions and reducing CO2 emission, assisting in moving the UK towards compliance with its legal obligation with regards to air quality.
-A shift to low emission vehicles offers the potential to decarbonize road transport, thereby making a contribution towards reducing the UKs greenhouse emissions, whilst still enabling mobility. - 4.198 It is important to plan for the increased demand of electric vehicle infrastructure.
+A shift to low emission vehicles offers the potential to decarbonize road transport, thereby making a contribution towards reducing the UKs greenhouse emissions, whilst still enabling mobility. - 4.192 It is important to plan for the increased demand of electric vehicle infrastructure.
 National guidance from the Office for Low Emission Vehicles states that nearly every new vehicle purchased in the UK will be ultra-low emission by 2050.
 The NPPF requires Local Authority policy to 'protect and exploit opportunities for the use of sustainable transport modes for the movement of goods or people.
-Therefore, developments should be located and designed where practical to incorporate facilities for charging plug in and other ultra-low emission vehicles'. - 4.199 The Local Planning Authority will therefore support appropriate proposals for charging infrastructure for plug in and ULEVs as part of the planning application process.
-Plug in and ULEV sustainable infrastructure should be considered by both commercial and residential developers, looking at both provision as part of the development and forward planning for future demand. - 4.199a In July 2017 December 2015, DEFRA identified Nottingham as one of the cities required to deliver a Clean Air Zone by the end of 2019 or sooner, with a view to achieving compliance with air quality standards within the shortest possible time mandated to achieve Clean Air Zone targets, no later than 31 December 2019.
+Therefore, developments should be located and designed where practical to incorporate facilities for charging plug in and other ultra-low emission vehicles'. - 4.193 The Local Planning Authority will therefore support appropriate proposals for charging infrastructure for plug in and ULEVs as part of the planning application process.
+Plug in and ULEV sustainable infrastructure should be considered by both commercial and residential developers, looking at both provision as part of the development and forward planning for future demand. - 4.194 In July 2017, DEFRA identified Nottingham as one of the cities required to deliver a Clean Air Zone by the end of 2019 or sooner, with a view to achieving compliance with air quality standards within the shortest possible time.
 Travel Demand Management supporting the use of sustainable transport modes including the use of Ultra Low Emission Vehicles, will play a significant role in meeting this target.
 Further information on Clean Air Zone requirements are set out in 'Improving air quality in the UK tackling nitrogen dioxide in our towns and cities' (DEFRA)."